HomeLatest NewsTelecomNokia to acquire Seattle based Unium for undisclosed amount

 Preferred Source of Google

 Unium was founded in 2002 and is a privately held company located in Seattle, Washington.
 The planned transaction is expected to close in Q1 2018, subject to customary closing conditions.
-Unium has been known for offering intelligent mesh, band steering, fast roaming and a choice of Wi-Fi or Ethernet backhaul. measures wireless performance in real time, and dynamically adjusts the network to improve the user’s coverage and capacity with the help of software.
+Unium has been known for offering intelligent mesh, band steering, fast roaming and a choice of Wi-Fi or Ethernet backhaul. measures wireless performance in real time, and dynamically adjusts the to improve the user’s coverage and capacity with the help of software.

 With Nokia adding Unium capability, the service providers will have better visibility into the network and that will reduce the time and complexity to solve network problems.
 Nokia meshed Wi-Fi solutions include a wide array of entry level Gateways and Beacons that consumers can install throughout the home to create an intelligent mesh, extend coverage and boost performance.
 Beacons quickly guide each device to the nearest or fastest access point, and ensure an optimal path through the network.